Lightstreamer/Lightstreamer-kafka-connector/README.md

 ### Configure

 Before starting the Kafka Connector, you need to properly configure the `LS_HOME/adapters/lightstreamer-kafka-connector/adapters.xml` file.
 For convenience, the package comes with a predefined configuration (the same used in the [_Quick Start_](#quick-start) app), which can be customized in all its aspects as per your requirements.
-Obviously, you may add as many different connection configurations as desired to fit your needs.
+Of course, you may add as many different connection configurations as desired to fit your needs.

 To quickly complete the installation and verify the successful integration with Kafka, edit the _data_provider_ block `QuickStart` in the file as follows: